ZoneMinder/zoneminder/README.txt

 most  Network  or IP cameras.
 I don't have a  lot  of  cameras myself  so  I've not had change to test it with a  huge  range personally  however  there  is a  list  of  devices  that  are definitely  known  to work on the web site.
-Please let  me  know if  your  camera works and is not listed.
+Please  enter  you camera on the Wiki list on zoneminder.com if your camera works and  is not listed.
 You do need to have Video4Linux installed.
-I've not got too many machines so  I've only  really  used it on various RedHat/Fedora  distributions, which  seem  to  have  everything there by  default  I  think.
-SlackWare   does  need  a  bit  more  tinkering   than   other distributions; there is a document on the web site  describing what  users have had to do to get it working.
-Please  give  me feedback on other distributions not listed on the site.
+In  terms  of  computer hardware, there are no hard  and  fast requirements.
+You may get a system that works with one or  two cameras  going on an old P200 but you will be able to  support more  cameras,  at a higher frame rate, with  faster  machines with more RAM.
+More guidance is available on the web forums.

 3.